NatTuck/inkfish/README.md

  - Faster deployment of updates when using the server to do in-place application builds.
- - Shorter wait times for test results.
+ - Shorter student wait times for test results.
  - The ability to test student code under multi-core execution, including parellel speedup and concurrent correctness.